Last Updated on December 7, 2023 by thecapetownblog

 From Sea Point, you can follow the promenade towards the Waterfront towards Mouille Point.
 Head past the Radisson Blu and keep walking until you reach the market.
 There will probably be lots of other people following this route, too!

 From Green Point or Dewaterkant, head towards the stadium (which you really can’t miss, just FYI) along Granger Bay Boulevard.
-Turn left on Beach Road and you’ll find the market.
+Then, turn left onto Beach Road and you’ll find the market.

 Is there parking at the Oranjezicht Market?